hungthai1401/til/entries/PHP/2021_09_23_upload_file_to_aws_s3_with_temporary_credentials_created_by_assumerole_of_aws_sts_in_laravel.md

 ---
-title: Laravel upload file to AWS s3 with temporary credentials created by AssumeRole in AWS STS
+title: Upload file to AWS s3 with temporary credentials created by AssumeRole of AWS STS in Laravel
 category: PHP
 date: 2021-09-23
 ---